The People Thang

 Thrash: They gots to be guided.

-Sox: What if those thats guides them believe they are alone, and weak, and shameful, and must be led by the better and the best?
+Sox: What if those so called "guides" lead them to believe they are alone, and weak, and shameful, and must be led by the better and the best?

 Thrash: Nobody’s gonna teach that to their own sons and daughters!